-- Note the content of this report and endorse the proposed approach to Climate Emergency and Supporting Communities to Reduce Carbon Emissions which adds value to the work of constituent local authorities; - ii.
-Approve a budget of £100k for further development work to establish an NTCA revolving Carbon Reduction Fund, and to set an ambition that this Fund will leverage over £10m of projects.
+- i.
+Note the content of this report and endorse the proposed approach to Climate Emergency and Supporting Communities to Reduce Carbon Emissions which adds value to the work of constituent local authorities; - Approve a budget of £100k for further development work to establish an NTCA revolving Carbon Reduction Fund, and to set an ambition that this Fund will leverage over £10m of projects.
 The development work will include establishing proposals for funding and delivery mechanisms to support bottom-up community energy generation proposals; - iii.
-Approve funding of £100k to develop a pipeline of future interventions to support citizen, community and public sector engagement; to authorise the Head of Paid Service to commission this work; and agree to receive a report on this in the autumn which will also include feedback from the Citizens' Assembly.
+Approve funding of £100k to develop a pipeline of future interventions to support citizen, community and public sector engagement; and to commission this work; and agree to receive a report on this in the autumn which will also include feedback from the Citizens' Assembly.